iPhone protection

 • Replacement or warranty terms if the protector chips, lifts, or scratches quickly.

-The right fit is especially important around the top of the screen.
+Fit matters most at the top of the screen.
 Face ID uses Apple's TrueDepth camera system, and Apple's own troubleshooting tells users to remove anything covering that area when Face ID fails.

 If touch or Face ID changes after installation

 Do not assume the iPhone failed just because the symptom started after installing a protector.
 Apple's touch troubleshooting includes removing cases or screen protectors, and its Face ID troubleshooting says to remove anything that might cover the TrueDepth camera.
+Work through it in order:

 1. Remove the case and retry the same gesture or Face ID unlock.